 - A review of the application of RFM model by Jo-Ting Wei, Shih-Yen Lin and Hsin-Hung Wu

-- A few videos on YouTube – an introduction, a series by John Miglautsch – part 1, part 2, part 3
+- On YouTube – an introduction, John Miglautsch’s series – part 1, part 2, part 3